Exchange Server Subscription Edition (SE): what you need to know

 When is Exchange Server Subscription Edition (SE) coming?

-Exchange Server SE release timeline
+Exchange Server SE release timeline - see all known dates

 What is Exchange Server SE RTM?

-In other words, the official plan is to install Exchange Server RTM as is, decommission all the other Exchange editions in less than half a year, and then install Exchange Server SE CU1.
-Sounds a bit like testing in production, doesn’t it?
-To make things even more interesting, there’s no public beta for SE.
+To make things even more interesting, there was no public beta for SE.
 So, let’s see what we are jumping into and what the new Exchange Server has to offer.

 What’s new in Exchange Server SE?